Live More Recovery™

 Board Member/Founder/Director of Operations and Program Services

 Trish is a Licensed Chemical Dependency Counselor, Certified Restorative Therapist, and Certified Daring Way® Facilitator.
 In addition, she maintains a practice as a Certified Interventionist.
 She has over 35 years of experience working with youth, adults, families, and communities addressing substance use, process addictions, families, and related issues.
 She has spent the majority of her career serving in the non-profit world.
 Previously, she has worked in therapeutic and leadership positions in outpatient and inpatient treatment centers in both Denver, Colorado, and San Antonio.
 As a person in long-term recovery, Trish balances passion and professionalism finding creative ways to carry the message of hope to others.
 Currently Trish is continuing her education at Arizona State University fulfilling her passion for knowledge about neuroscience.
 In her free time she can be found facilitating a HealthRHYTHMS® drum circle, building Lego, attending an improv class or simply hanging out with her husband and family.
-Member of the Texas Association of Addiction Professionals and the National Association of Addiction Counselors.
+Member of the Texas Association of Addiction Professionals, National Association of Addiction Counselors and Faces & Voices of Recovery.

 Dawnya Janousek, LCDC-I